The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 Endwalker changes have provided Red Mage more freedom with its rotation and movements.
 While revamped Manafication, nerfed Displacement and slower Enchanted Reprise have removed some unique and strict forms of optimization from Shadowbringers, we gained more freedom and decision-making complexity instead.

-In Endwalker, most of our optimization follows more “standard” FFXIV concepts like Managing our resources to burst under raid buffs with GCD-level precision, planning oGCDs, and adjusting our rotation for certain killtimes.
+In Endwalker, most of our optimization follows more “standard” FFXIV concepts like managing our resources to burst under raid buffs with GCD-level precision, planning oGCDs, and adjusting our rotation for certain killtimes.
 However, the complexity of Endwalker Red Mage comes in how all of our abilities can interact and throw things off, e.g. doing something that is comfortable for movement may cause us to misalign our oGCDs, or perfectly aligning our oGCDs may cause us to have a slightly weaker burst window under buffs.
 The difficulty of “perfecting” Red Mage is lining everything up perfectly without affecting anything else.
 To do this, you may need to continuously track multiple cooldown timers to the second and be very strict in your gameplay.

 Note that very advanced and niche optimizations have a chance of being discovered later through the expansion, so it’s likely that this guide will be updated as more information becomes available and more optimizations are tested and verified.